ostdotcom/website-docupony/docs/3_01_SDK_RUBY.md

 ostUsersObject.list()
 ```

-And with a little time and a lot of ease, your branded token economy is up and running!
+And with just a little time and a lot of ease, your branded token economy is up and running!